mateuszkowalke/cinemaManager/README.md

 ## Run the app

     node server.js

-By default runs on port 3000
+By default runs on port 3000.

+You need to specify your mongodb database url as MONGO_URI and secret key for JWT as SECRET_KEY in a .env file.

 ## Run the tests